bookingtime/app-wp-appointment/README.txt

     Circumstances of Use: The API is used to synchronize data in real-time and process booking requests.
     API URL: https://api.bookingtime.com/app/v3/
     Privacy Policy: https://service.bookingtime.com/legal/de/datenschutz/bookingtime_Datenschutzbestimmungen.pdf (If the link is missing, please check the service's website)
+    Terms of use: https://service.bookingtime.com/legal/de/agb/bookingtime_AGB.pdf (If the link is missing, please check the service's website)

 2. BookingTime OAuth Service